LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 > ## Case insensitive search in select files
 > Search for all case insensitive instances of that
-> word in the 'America' and 'Africa' tsv files in this directory.
+> word in the 'America' and 'Africa' `.tsv` files in this directory.
 Print your results to  a file `results/new.tsv`.
 >
 > > ## Solution
 > > ~~~